maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module12.md

 Finally, I had a speaker lying around so I gave it a try as well.
 To make it work, nothing complicated electrically as it is a simple coil that you make vibrate through a PWM at a set frequency for each note.

-Obviously, I needed to power it from 12V as well and the inner resistance of the speaker being 8ohms, I protected it with a 1k resistor and the base resistor is again, like for the first project, 1k as well.
+Obviously, I chose to power it from 12V as well (but it could work with 5V as well, without needing a resistor then) and the inner resistance of the speaker being 8ohms, I protected it with a 100Ohms resistor and the base resistor is again, like for the first project, 1k as well.
 <figure> <center>
   <img src="./../../img/mod12/speakerSchematic.jpg" alt="logo text" width="80%" />
   <figcaption>Final result</figcaption>